mohamedhosam4/ODC-Seq2Seq/README.md

 ## 🌟 Acknowledgments

-This project was developed as part of the **ODC AI Training Track**.
-Special thanks to the mentors and team for their guidance and support.
+"This project was developed as part of the **AI and Data Science Scholarship** from **Orange Digital Center** in collaboration with **Amit Learning**.
+Special thanks to the mentors and team for their invaluable guidance and support."